The Core Need

 I am generally a fan of Deci and Ryan, and believe these three needs do provide a useful lens to think about what kinds of ingredients are necessary to foster key aspects of character functioning and well-being.
 However, as my students in my personality theories class know, I do have a few criticisms of their work.
 For example, I think their conception of autonomy (which is their primary focus) conflates several fundamentally different elements (I will spare readers the details of this argument).

 More to the point of the current blog, I think that we can go farther than Deci and Ryan and identify a central “core” of human psycho-social need, which I call the Relational Value /Social Influence (RV/SI) need.
 The RV/SI need is the need an individual has to be known and valued by him/herself and important others.
+This is mapped by the Influence Matrix in the unified theory of psychology.
+It is the intuitive relational guide that orients us toward particular "self-other" outcomes.

 There are several ingredients here that need to be broken down.
 First, being valued means that one is prized, admired, and/or loved, and that one’s interests are respected and honored.
 Second, being “known” means that the individual is able to share their full experiences, private thoughts, and public image with important others.
 Finally, ‘self’ refers to the individual’s own self-conscious reflection and autobiographical narrative of one’s life and experience and ‘important others’ refers to those people the individual cares about and usually includes: 1) family of origin; 2) present family; 3) romantic partners/interests; 4) close friends; 5) peers, and 6) social identities/group affiliations.
 My contention is that this is the single most important variable in human development in terms of outcomes regarding character structure and well-being.